dreaswar/AuShadha/README.rst

 `$ yum install python-devel` #in Redhat-like systems.

-7. cd into src/AuShadha directory cd src/AuShadha
+7. cd into src/AuShadha directory  `cd src/AuShadha`

+8. Download the latest Dojo library and extract it into `AuShadha/src/AuShadha/AuShadha/media/plugins/dojo/` (AuShadha has been tested with Dojo 1.8.1 )

-8. run python manage.py runserver
+9. run `$ python manage.py syncdb && python manage.py runserver`

-9. Use your browser to navigate to http://localhost:8000/AuShadha/ .
+10. Use your browser to navigate to http://localhost:8000/AuShadha/ .
 You will be greeted with a login page.
 Use username = admin, password = admin for a trial run.

-10. Please read the issues, license before using.
+11. Please read the issues, license before using.
 Currently AuShadha is under active development and is not fit in anyway for real world use.

 Project Structure
 ^^^^^^^^^^^^^^^^^